-- c.
+- impacts of climate change on the GOM and for cumulative impacts of multiple offshore wind projects over time and space. - c.
 This process may include methods that will be habitat and species group specific, as outlined in Appendix 3. - Model species/habitat distribution in the GOM based on environmental covariates.
-(Short - Medium Term) - Evaluate species distributions based on historical conditions, current conditions and downscaled climate projections.
+(Short - Medium Term) - a.
+Evaluate species distributions based on historical conditions, current conditions and downscaled climate projections.